 Born to Run is a weekly afterschool student running club hosted by Maplewood teacher volunteers during the fall semester.
 Please contact Ms. Metcalf for more information.

 Girls on the Run is a weekly afterschool student running club hosted by Maplewood teacher volunteers during the spring semester.
 Please contact Ms. Metcalf or Ms. Maldonado for more information.

-The Ukulele Choir is an after school club open to students in 3rd through 6th grades.
+The Ukulele Choir is an after school club open to students in 3rd through 5th grades.
 They perform at various programs on campus as well as at special events such as the Cherrywood Book & Plant Swaps.
-Ukulele Choir is led by Maestro Krouse, Maplewood’s music teacher, in collaboration with Neal Kassanoff, director of Groundwork Music Project.

-The Drum Ensemble is an after school class, led by Maestro Krouse, Maplewood’s music teacher, that consists of interested students in the upper grades.
+The Drum Ensemble is an after school class that consists of interested students in the upper grades.
 They meet weekly to practice and often perform at programs on and off campus.

 Students interested in learning more about coding and computer programming participate in Coding Club, led by parent volunteers during the school day and by Mr. Ludlow, 4th grade teacher, after school.
 Students use Scratch, Google’s CSFirst curriculum, and various coding apps and equipment such as BeeBots and Code-a-Pillars.
 This program is pending parent volunteer support.

 Students in 5th grade learn Shakespeare courtesy of UT’s College of Liberal Arts Shakespeare at Winedale Outreach program.
 For more information, visit their website.

 Under the guidance of our PE Specialist, Ms. Lambdin-Abraham, a committee of 5th graders meets to assist with student wellness initiatives.